×

 Swot Analysis of "LVMH in 2004: The Challenges of Strategic Integration" written by Robert A. Burgelman, Frederico Antoni, Philip Meza includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Lvmh Liquors facing as an external strategic factors.
 Some of the topics covered in LVMH in 2004: The Challenges of Strategic Integration case study are - Strategic Management Strategies, Strategy execution and Strategy & Execution.

-Some of the macro environment factors that can be used to understand the LVMH in 2004: The Challenges of Strategic Integration casestudy better are - – increasing household debt because of falling income levels, central banks are concerned over increasing inflation, increasing inequality as vast percentage of new income is going to the top 1%, there is backlash against globalization, there is increasing trade war between United States & China, increasing transportation and logistics costs, talent flight as more people leaving formal jobs, increasing energy prices, customer relationship management is fast transforming because of increasing concerns over data privacy, etc
+Some of the macro environment factors that can be used to understand the LVMH in 2004: The Challenges of Strategic Integration casestudy better are - – increasing household debt because of falling income levels, technology disruption, increasing inequality as vast percentage of new income is going to the top 1%, customer relationship management is fast transforming because of increasing concerns over data privacy, wage bills are increasing, central banks are concerned over increasing inflation, cloud computing is disrupting traditional business models, increasing government debt because of Covid-19 spendings, increasing energy prices, etc

 12 Hrs